- Understand the global impact of injuries and their relative importance as a cause of morbidity and mortality worldwide

 Mortality versus Disability-Adjusted Life Years

 Mortality due to injuries is a very important indicator of the magnitude of the problem.
 However, nonfatal outcomes with associated disability and other adverse sequelae must also be considered to fully appreciate the impact of injuries on global health.
-The disability-adjusted life year (DALY) is an epidemiologic indicator that has been developed to quantify the combined impact of disability and premature death due to illness or injury.
-One DALY is ...
+The disability-adjusted life year (DALY) is an epidemiologic indicator that has been developed to quantify the combined impact of disability and premature death due to illness or injury. ...